cantbewong/mesos-proposal-externalstorage/Mesos Management of Persistent External Storage.md

  TaskInfo links to Resources

- DiskInfo incorporate a slave mount path, a container mount path amd a RW/RO flag.
+ DiskInfo incorporate a slave mount path, a container mount path and a RW/RO flag.
 DiskInfo looks like a suitable place to record remote persistent volume metadata.
 I believe there is already a Mesos ID here, and that this is retained persistently by Mesos.

  The Mesos ID might be sufficient if we maintain a "database" that maps the ID to storage-provider, provider instance and volume-id.

  ---

 ## Proposed Mesos extension
- It would be great to avoid maintaining an external storge provider database.
+ We'd like to avoid maintaining an external storage provider database.
 I propose adding these to the Mesos DiskInfo:

     - external provider type
     - external provider instance ID
     - external provider volume ID
     - (optional) external provider pool ID.
 This is optional because providers can likely deduce this via API, if instance and volume IDs are available
     - (optional) Do we want to record a file system type?, or can this be deduced by examination

 ---